coffeebreakat2pm/Covid19Viz/README.md

 This project is based and inspired by the "Visualizing COVID-19" project on DataCamp.

-# From epidemic to pandemic, visualizing the Covid-19 pandemic.
-Based and inspired by DataCamp projects.

 ## We will try to visualize the covid-19 pandemic during the beginning of the outbreak in 2020

 ### How did the confirmed cases look around the world?